bakedkids/DS-Code/README.md

 ### 🛠️ How to Use

-1.  **Download the File**: Click on the `DS-Code.html` file in the repository and then click the "Download" button.
+1.  **Download the File**: Click on the `DS-Code.exe` file in the repository and then click the "Download" button.
 2.  **Get Your API Key**:
     *   Visit [DeepSeek](https://platform.deepseek.com/) to register/login and get your API key.
     *   (Optional) Visit [Tongyi Qianwen](https://help.aliyun.com/zh/qwen/developer-reference/quick-start) to get a Qwen API key.
 3.  **Configure the Key**:
-    *   Double-click the downloaded `DS-Code.html` file to open it.
+    *   Double-click the downloaded `DS-Code.exe` file to open it.
     *   Click the "Settings" button (⚙️) in the top right corner.
     *   In the pop-up window, select the AI model provider (DeepSeek or Qwen) and enter your API key and model name.
     *   Click "Save Settings".